NavyaGovind/SubmitGoogleForm/README.md

 - Also, the examples above only dealt with textual responses in the google form but you might have to pick some options in the form.
 In those cases, you simply follow a similar procedure as above.
 Instead of writing your response (as `entry.ID=response`), you'd write `entry.ID=Option+1&entry.ID2=Option+1`.
 Another random example - https://docs.google.com/forms/d/e/1FAIpQLSfhMfnx00m1A_n5RysUgVklqqD_wNFX4cWFsGcbgutKPfkNbQ/viewform?usp=pp_url&entry.806606999=ewewewew&entry.1239433641=eqwe&entry.2086571612=Option+1&entry.1691435913=Option+1&entry.903059671=Option+1

 Once you have your pre filled url, replace it in the `Variables.gs` file (preFilledURL).
 Additionally, make sure to provide a response for all the required fields.
 As of right now, there is no way to know if your form was successfully submitted or not.
+This is something that I'm currently working on.

 ### Step 2: Timezone
 Find your timezone from the following list - http://worldtimeapi.org/api/timezone/.
 Some examples of timezones include - "Europe/Amsterdam", "Asia/Dubai".
 Once you have your timezone, replace it in the `Variables.gs` file (timeZone)